Jamio lowcode nocode cloud platform

 3. Reservation of rights

 3.1.
-All IP Rights relating to the Products are the exclusive property of Openwork.
+All IP Rights relating to the Services or Products offered are the exclusive property of Openwork.

 3.2.
-The Subscriber is not granted any right to use the Openwork IP Rights.
-In particular, the Subscriber is expressly prohibited from copying, reproducing, distributing, republishing, publishing, transmitting, decoding, and decompiling the Services or Products, in any form or by the use of any means, including but not limited to electronic, mechanical, photocopying, recording, or other means, without the prior written permission of the owner.
+The Agreement does not grant the Subscriber and, where applicable, the User any rights to use Openwork's IP Rights.
+Specifically, the Subscriber and the User are expressly prohibited from copying, reproducing, distributing, republishing, publishing, transmitting, decoding, or decompiling the Services or Products in any form or by any means, including, but not limited to, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the owner.

 4. Limited authorization